-The Lyme skin infection is identified using the skin images taken from the EM image dataset (Lin et al., 2022) and applied to the HAM10000 dataset using the transfer learning approach in (Hossain et al., 2022b).
-This study applies twenty-three well-known CNN architectures and confirms a lightweight CNN model to be very effective and useful in classifying the images.
-Additionally, the extended study in (Hossain et al., 2022a) by the same author proposes a customised ResNet for classifying the skin images.
-In a way similar to this, the proposed method creates a lightweight, customised S-MobileNet to classify the skin lesion images in HAM10000.
+Nguifo and de Herve (2022).
+This study applies twenty-three wellknown CNN architectures and confirms a lightweight CNN model to be very effective and useful in classifying the images.
+Additionally, the extended study in Hossain, de Herve et al. (2022) by the same author proposes a customized ResNet for classifying the skin images.
+In a way similar to this, the proposed method creates a lightweight, customized S-MobileNet to classify the skin lesion images in HAM10000.

-Another article, (Yu et al., 2021) introduces a customised CNN with compression complexity pooling as compared to the conventional pooling technique.
+Another article, Yu, Lee, and Yu (2021) introduces a customized CNN with compression complexity pooling as compared to the conventional pooling technique.
 The pooling technique extracts the spatial features from the image by generating relatively complex feature maps.
 The experimental results show the results of object detection with a number of cropped and resized CNNs.
 Hence, in order to create a model that is appropriate for the given dataset in the domain or across domains, the convolution, pooling, and flattening layers of CNN and the operations carried out in them can be modified in correspondence with the application.
-Similarly, the layers of the proposed S-MobileNet are pruned, customised and the activation functions are modified in accordance to attain the proposed objective.
+Similarly, the layers of the proposed S-MobileNet are pruned, customized and the activation functions are modified in accordance to attain the proposed objective.

 2.2.
-Image Segmentation and Feature Extraction algorithms
+Image segmentation and feature extraction algorithms

-The classification of skin images is been automated in recent years and a number of researchers have proposed Automated Classification Methods (ACM) (Okuboyejo et al., 2013).
+The classification of skin images is been automated in recent years and a number of researchers have proposed Automated Classification Methods (ACM) (Okuboyejo, Olugbara, & Odunaike, 2013).
 In general, a study of skin image analysis includes preprocessing of images; image segmentation; image feature extraction, and image classification.
-Image preprocessing (Lu & Weng, 2007) comprises a variety of procedures: Downsampling, space transformations, contrast adjustments, normalization, and artifact removal (Goyal et al., 2019b).
+Image preprocessing (Lu & Weng, 2007) comprises a variety of procedures: Downsampling, space transformations, contrast adjustments, normalization, and artifact removal (Goyal et al., 2019).
 The accuracy of image classification totally depends upon the algorithms used in these stages.